tcarreira/django-docker/README.md

 Includes:
 - django application
-- nginx as webserver (static content)
 - celery
-- best practices for development (fast-dev + debug)
+- best practices for development
+    - faster-dev (volumes)
+    - debugging
 - Dockerfile best practices
+- some production best practices
+    - do not run as root
+    - use gunicorn and serve static content

 # Workshop